Disney Vacation Club

 - You are able to plan your vacations well in advance — ideally 7 to 11 months out.

-Currently Animal Kingdom Villas, Bay Lake Tower, Saratoga Springs (Walt Disney World) and Villas at Grand Californian (Disneyland) are available for immediate purchase directly through Disney.
+Generally only the newest resorts are available for immediate purchase directly through Disney.
 You can ask Disney to put you on a waiting list to purchase the other resorts, though they are supposedly “sold out.”
-If Disney exercises its “right of first refusal” on a resale, it will often turn around and sell the contract at current full market rates to the next person on the waiting list.
+If Disney exercises its “right of first refusal” on a resale, or it gets back points through foreclosure, it will turn around and sell those points at current full market rates to the next person on the waiting list.
+For popular, small resorts like Beach Club or Grand Californian, the waiting lists can stretch for several years.
+For bigger resorts like Saratoga Springs, you may be able to get points immediately or within a few weeks or months.

-You can also purchase any of the resorts from current owners who want to get rid of their memberships, through the resale market.
-If your offer is too low, Disney will exercise its “right of first refusal” and buy it out from under you — which is nice for the seller, but a waste of the buyer’s time.
+You can purchase a contract at any DVC resort from current owners who want to get rid of their memberships, through the resale market.
+If your offer is too low, Disney will exercise its “right of first refusal” and buy it out from under you — which is fine for the seller because they get paid either way, but a waste of the buyer’s time.
 Be sure to research before making your offer, so that you have a reasonable expectation of actually getting the contract.
+Typically resale contracts sell for 50%-70% of what Disney is selling the same resorts new, with occasional screaming deals being reported where people are getting contracts for 30% of retail or even lower.
+Those are rare; don’t count on being able to get that kind of deal.
+Most of the time, an offer that low will be taken by Disney under its right of first refusal.
+However, even if you buy at 70% of retail price, that’s a pretty huge savings on a purchase this large.

-Bear in mind, however, that the redemption options that are no longer available to resale buyers are a poor use of DVC points anyway, as they require a large number of points in relation to the value received.
-The best “bang for your buck,” by far, is to use DVC points to stay at a DVC resort, and points purchased in the resale market will allow you to do that.
+Bear in mind that the redemption options that were removed in 2011 for resale buyers are a very poor use of DVC points.
+The special exchange options like Disney Cruises or the Concierge Collection require a very large number of points, and the value you are getting for your points is very low – so low that if you bought DVC points direct and only used them for exchanges like cruises, you might never break even on the purchase.
+So roughly speaking when you use a year’s worth of DVC points for Disney Collection or Concierge Collection, you are getting no real benefit, because you’re pushing out your break-even date on the initial purchase by approximately one more year.
+In pretty much every case, you can rent out your points for cash, use the cash to buy the cruise or other exchange, and have money left over.
+The most financially valuable use of DVC points is to stay at DVC resorts, and points purchased in the resale market will allow you to do that.
 But if the ability to use DVC points to go on a Disney cruise or stay in a non-DVC Disney resort is important to you, even though the value you’ll receive for your points is low — well, then you will have to buy your points from Disney directly.

 A good source for finding the most recent incentives is DVCNews.com.